-The Undergraduate University Division provides many services to students through its Student Academic Affairs Offices, the Learning Resources Center, the Office of Supportive Services, the Office of Programs for Handicapper Students, Upward Bound, the King/Chavez/Parks College Day Program, and the Talent Search Program.
-The UUD has experienced advisers to assist you if you need information or help in overcoming academic problems,
+The Undergraduate University Division provides many services to students through its Student Academic Affairs Offices and the Learning Resources Center.
+The UUD has experienced advisers to assist you if you need information or help in overcoming academic problems.

 Student Academic Affairs (SAA) Offices: UUD has four Student Academic Affairs Offices which are open from 8 a.m. to Noon and 1 to 5 p.m.
 Monday through Friday.
 No appointment is necessary, but can be arranged.